 - An employee taking leave for the birth, adoption or foster placement of a child, to care for a spouse, child or parent with a serious health condition or military caregiver leave must first use all available vacation leave credits during the authorized FMLA leave.
 Use of these leave credits does not extend the maximum allowable period specified by FMLA regulations. - For leaves taken due to the employee's own serious health condition, the employee must first use all vacation and sick leave credits, which will be included in the maximum twelve-workweek period. - In the event that the paid leave credits are greater than the maximum twelve-workweek period, an employee may use paid leave credits to extend the leave of absence beyond the twelve-workweek period, up to a maximum of one year.
-If, after the completion of the one-year leave of absence, the employee is medically unable to return to work (as determined by a health care provider) and the employee has leave of absence until such benefits are exhausted.
+If, after the completion of the one-year leave of absence, the employee is medically unable to return to work (as determined by a health care provider) and the employee has leave credits remaining, the Town Board may authorize an extension of the employee's leave of absence until such benefits are exhausted.
 However, job reinstatement beyond the one-year leave of absence is not automatic and will be dependent upon job availability, in accordance with Civil Service Law Sections 71, 72 and 73, as applicable, and the Rules for the Classified Civil Service of the County of Sullivan.